 \begin{theorem} Consider the Maki-Thompson model on the network $\mathcal{G}$ with $n$ nodes, $\{\eta_{t}\}_{t\geq 0}$.
 Fix $v\in [n]$, and assume $\eta_0(v)=1$ and $\eta_0(v)=0$ for all $i\in [n]\setminus \{v\}$.
 Let $M_n$ be the number of transitions that the process makes until absorption, and, for $\mathcal{G}$, let $X(t)$, $Y(t)$, $Z(t)$ be defined as \eqref{eq:variables} and let $\tau^{(n)}$ be defined as \eqref{eq:taun}.
 Then,

 \end{theorem}

 \begin{proof} Consider the Maki-Thompson model on $\mathcal{G}$, denoted by $\{\eta_t\}_{t\geq 0}$.
-We disregard the time spent in each state and focus only on the transitions, which occur at times $T_1, T_2, \ldots$ Define the discrete-time Markov chain $\{\eta_n\}_{n\geq 0}$ by setting $\eta_n := \eta_{T_n}$, representing the state of the original process immediately after the $n$-th transition.
+We disregard the time spent in each state and focus only on the transitions, that occur at times $T_1, T_2, \ldots$ Define the discrete-time Markov chain $\{\eta_n\}_{n\geq 0}$ by setting $\eta_n := \eta_{T_n}$, representing the state of the original process immediately after the $n$-th transition.
 This chain is called the skeleton of the Maki-Thompson model on $\mathcal{G}$.
-To prove equation \eqref{eq:MR}, observe that the number of transitions made by the Maki-Thompson model until absorption, denoted by $M_n$, corresponds to the absorption time of its skeleton.
-Now, note that at the end of the process, there are $Z(\tau_n)$ stiflers.
+To prove equation \eqref{eq:MR}, we observed that the number of transitions made by the Maki-Thompson model until absorption, denoted by $M_n$, corresponds to the absorption time of its skeleton.
+Note that at the end of the process, there are $Z(\tau_n)$ stiflers.
 At each step of the skeleton, there are only two possible outcomes: either a new spreader is added, or a spreader is lost by becoming a stifler.
 Among the final stiflers, one originates from the initial spreader, node $v$.
 The remaining $Z(\tau_n) - 1$ stiflers are individuals who were initially ignorant, became spreaders during the process, and later turned into stiflers.
-The first stifler corresponds to one step of the process, while each of the remaining stiflers involves two steps: one for becoming a spreader and another for becoming a stifler.
-Therefore, the total number of transitions of the process is $M_n=2(Z(\tau_n)-1)+1$ which proves the result. \end{proof}
+The first stifler corresponds to one step of the process, whereas each of the remaining stiflers involves two steps: one for becoming a spreader and the other for becoming a stifler.
+Therefore, the total number of transitions in the process is $M_n=2(Z(\tau_n)-1)+1$ which proves the result. \end{proof}